Current News & Success Stories

 The Stream by SwimEx is drawing crowds everywhere it goes… On February 15 and 16 SwimEx displayed its Stream at the Orlando Pool and Spa Show at the Orange C0unty Convention Center, and lots of folks came by to check it out!
-The portable, rechargeable Stream turns any pool into a current pool and works on pools of all shapes and sizes, above ground or in ground.
-The Stream provides [Read the Rest…]
+The portable, rechargeable Stream turns any pool into a current pool and works on most types pools of all shapes and sizes, above ground or in ground.
+The [Read the Rest…]

 Pool dealers from North American and beyond have been flocking to booth 3147 at the Int’l Pool l Spa l Patio Expo in New Orleans to see the exciting new Stream by SwimEx!
 Why?
 Because there’s never been anything like the Stream.
 With the Stream’s portable, rechargeable swim-in-place technology, pools of any shape, size and depth can become current pools for top-notch swimming, water aerobics and fun.
 Just roll the [Read the Rest…]